 Paying for travel costs through your limited company

-You should ensure that you keep a record of all journeys you make, together with receipts.
+You should ensure that you keep a record of all the journeys you make, together with receipts.

 Claiming back mileage costs